-With its strong course offerings in psychology and the sciences, you’re bound to find English-taught courses at the VU to apply to your major, from Experimental Cell Biology to The History and Philosophy of Psychology.
-You can dive deep into your major, but you also have the opportunity to expand your studies with IES Abroad course options, such as offerings in Dutch language and culture, sexuality and gender, studio art, art history, and research.
+With its strong course offerings in psychology and the sciences, you’ll find English-taught courses at the VU to apply to your major, from Experimental Cell Biology to The History and Philosophy of Psychology.
+You can dive deep into your major, but you also have the opportunity to expand your studies with IES Abroad course options, such as offerings in Dutch language and culture, sexuality and gender, studio art, and art history.

 Amsterdam will be your classroom.
 Sharpen your independent research skills by getting out and volunteering, observing, or visiting organizations for the IES Abroad Research Seminar.
 Or practice your new Dutch language skills as you peruse fresh produce with friends at the popular Noordermarkt.
 If you are adventurous and willing to explore, you will feel what it's like to live as a real Dutch student.

 We want you to feel at home in Amsterdam, so we do everything we can to help you integrate into life in the city.
 From housing to cultural events, our job is to make sure you have the best, most authentic study abroad experience possible.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 A room inspection needs to be arranged and completed before the end of June 2.
 When you leave on Saturday you can leave your keys in the mailbox of housing corporation DUWO.